 Your bucket name cannot contain an underscore as ownCloud will fail to connect.

 - Enable Path Style — Check this box.

 - Access key — Your DreamObjects Access key.

 - Secret key — Your DreamObjects Secret key.

-- If you have multiple users of your ownCloud installation, you can limit who has access to the folder using the ‘Available For’ section to the right of the configuration information.
+- If you have multiple users of your ownCloud installation, you can limit who has access to the folder by typing users or groups in the 'Available for' box to the right of the configuration information.

-- If you've entered everything correctly, a green circle will appear to the left of your folder name.
+If you've entered everything correctly, a green circle appears to the left of your folder name.

 View your folder and objects

 To see your files, Click 'Settings' on the top left, then click 'Files'.